 Removing Barriers and Inconveniences

 Often, the same accessibility guidelines that remove barriers for people with disabilities also remove inconveniences for other users.
-One example of this is WCAG 2.5.5: Target Size.
-This success criteria specifies that control elements, such as buttons, navigation menus and some links, should be at least 44 by 44 pixels.
+One example is WCAG 2.5.5: Target Size.
+This success criterion specifies that control elements, such as buttons, navigation menus and some links, should be at least 44 by 44 pixels.
 This makes the website easier to use for people using alternative control devices, or those who struggle with fine motor control.

 Adapting to New Technology First